kstephens/ss/README.md

 (proc args ...)  =>  #<(proc args ...)>
 ```

-The application vector form has a length that can be computed in O(1) time for efficient arity checking.
+The application vector form is time and space efficient for mapping parameters to arguments and arity checking.
-The vector form is time and space efficent when allocating new parameter bindings.

 #### Closures